mjpost/naacl15-handbook/README.md

    for those papers in a separate proceedings tarball.
 Create new numbered entries and then the corresponding metadata in

-       SUBCONF/proceedings/final/NUM/NUM_metadata.txt
+       SUBCONF/final/NUM/NUM_metadata.txt

-   The handbook code will then find what it needs and all shall be well.
+   The handbook code will then find what it needs, and all shall be well, and all manner of thing shall be well.

 # Layout